Why serve the Dark Lord?

 Nor is it just Men.
 Sauron entices Saruman by offering that which the White Wizard values the most – Knowledge, Order, and the power to rule others.
 Sauron’s own motivation is, at its heart, a desire to bring Order to Middle-earth; he believes he himself is the only being able to achieve this.
 In that sense, offering an alliance to Saruman is only natural (though again, insincere – as Gandalf points out, there can be only one Lord of the Ring).
 For his part, Saruman knows full well that Sauron is not to be trusted and is actually planning his own counter-betrayal (Unfinished Tales reveals Saruman’s doubts about his predicament).
 Considering the genre’s obsession with Tolkien-imitation, this sort of uneasy marriage of convenience is an interesting rarity.

 (3).
 Propaganda and cults

-A handy thing about being an immortal angel is that you not only impress lowly mortals with your power – but also your longevity.
-Being a tyrant is one thing, but being a tyrant who lives forever is another.
-Whole civilisations can come and go, knowing only the rule of the God-like creature upon his dark throne.
+An immortal angel can not only impress lowly mortals with its power – but also its longevity.
+A tyrant is one thing, a tyrant who lives forever is another, and whole civilisations can come and go, knowing only the rule of the God-like creature upon his dark throne.
 And people being people, with propaganda so intertwined with their culture, they will accept the word of this “God” as being unquestionably true.